in

 • Patients with lymphedema should keep moving because standing or walking for a longer duration can cause an accumulation of fluids in the legs.

-• Walking enhances the movement of lymphatics and blood limiting fluid accumulation in the interstitial compartment.
+• Walking enhances the movement of lymphatics and blood, limiting fluid accumulation in the interstitial compartment.

 Do not sit with crossed legs:

 • While sitting, sit with both feet placed on the ground, and avoid sitting with crossed legs.
-Sitting crossed legs blocks the lymphatics and worsens the condition.
+Sitting with crossed legs blocks the lymphatics and worsens the condition.

 % Self Management and Physical Therapy for Lymphedema

-Sitting crossed legs
+Sitting with crossed legs

 Take a break: